Tiny-Foxes/Aozora-Tori-Assets/README.md

 ### Installation

-Click the green button labelled "Code" and select "Download ZIP"
+Check the Releases page for version releases, or click the green button labelled "Code" and select "Download ZIP" if you want to download with the latest commits.

-After downloading the .ZIP file, be sure to put the
-noteskin folders under the global directory:
+After downloading the .ZIP files, be sure to put the noteskin folders (alpha-arrows) under the global directory:

 `[Outfox Directory]\Appearance\NoteSkins\global`